Voltron (film)

 Voltron is an upcoming American science fiction action film serving as a live-action adaptation of the 1980s animated television series Voltron, Defender of the Universe.
 It is directed and co-written by Rawson Marshall Thurber, who produced with Todd Lieberman, David Hoberman, and Bob Koplar for Amazon MGM Studios.
-It stars newcomer Daniel Quinn-Toye in his feature film debut, alongside Henry Cavill, Sterling K. Brown, Rita Ora, John Harlan Kim, Alba Baptista, and Samson Kayo.
+It stars newcomer Daniel Quinn-Toye in his feature film debut, alongside Rita Ora, John Harlan Kim, Alba Baptista, Samson Kayo, Sterling K. Brown, and Henry Cavill.

+Voltron is scheduled to be released in the United States in 2027.

 Premise

-Five piloted Robot Lions can combine to form the ultimate humanoid robot, Voltron, to battle evil.
-According to director Rawson Marshall Thurber, the film will "stay true to the heart and the spirit of Voltron" while "introducing an entirely new generation of pilots," reimagining the franchise in live-action.
+Five piloted Robot Lions can combine to form the ultimate humanoid robot, Voltron to battle evil.
+According to director Rawson Marshall Thurber, the film will "stay true to the heart and the spirit of Voltron" while "introducing an entirely new generation of pilots", reimagining the franchise in live-action.